Change Your Address

 Are you moving or want to rent a post office box?
 Learn how to change your address to continue receiving mail or reserve a box at your local post office.

 How to Change Your Address With the Postal Service

 To let the post office know you are going to change your address permanently or temporarily and want your mail forwarded to your new location, you have two options:

 - Go to USPS.com/move to change your address online.

 - This is the fastest and easiest way, and you immediately get an email confirming the change.

 - There is a $1.10 charge to change your address online.
 You will need a credit or debit card and a valid email address.
 The $1.10 charge to your card is an identity verification fee to prevent fraud and make sure you're the one making the change.

 - Warning: You don't need to pay a separate company to change your address.
 Scammers may charge $40 or more to do what you can do for just $1.10 using the moving section of the official USPS.com website.

-- Go to your local post office and request a Movers Guide.
+- Go to your local post office and request the Mover’s Guide packet.